codozor/fwkeeper/README.md

 ### "Connection refused" or "Connection reset"

-The pod restarted or the port-forward connection dropped. fwkeeper will automatically reconnect after 1 second.
+The pod restarted or the port-forward connection dropped. fwkeeper will automatically reconnect with exponential backoff (starting at 100ms, up to 30s).
 Check logs for details.

 ### "Unable to connect to kubeconfig"